MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ---

-Great, you are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.
+Great, you're all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

 Look at the documentation for [App Center Analytics](~/sdk/analytics/xamarin.md) and [App Center Crashes](~/sdk/crashes/xamarin.md) to learn how to customize and use more advanced functionalities of both services.